 The new feature would reportedly take the form of computer vision.
 Apple’s work-in-progress camera app will be able to identify objects in-frame and recognize faces, according to the report.
 And it will be made available to developers in the form of a software development kit.

-The Cupertino, California-based company won’t be the first.
+The Cupertino, California-based company is far from the first to enter the AR arena.
 Google Goggles, Google’s eponymous object recognition app, recognizes landmarks, barcodes, books, and works of art, and parses text of labels and signage using optical character recognition.
 And Amazon’s Flow app can decode QR codes, scan business cards, and recognize tens of millions of books, DVDs, and packaged products.

 Apple’s system sounds nearly as ambitious: an app that can identify objects that users point the iPhone’s camera at in real time.
 It will rely on machine learning, a type of artificial intelligence that “learns” and improves over time, and a database of 3D objects that Apple will either license or build itself.